Pet bandage care

 If your pet has a dressing/bandage on then please follow these instructions:

 - It is extremely important that you keep all dressings dry.
-It is best to restrict exercise as much as possible while the bandage is on, however if you are taking your dog outside, ensure that you cover dressings with a plastic bag or the drip bags we provide.
+It’s best to restrict exercise as much as possible while the bandage is on, however, if you are taking your dog outside, ensure that you cover dressings with a plastic bag or the drip bags we provide.
 Do not leave the plastic bag on for long periods.
-Remove when pet is indoors.
+Remove when your pet is indoors.

-- If your pet has a cut pad, ensure to take them a walk on a smooth surface as the rough ground may be sore for them to walk on.
+- If your pet has a cut pad, make sure to walk them on a smooth surface as the rough ground may be sore for them to walk on.

-- Report any damage, this includes any moisture, swelling, chafing, discharge or smell from the dressing to the surgery.
+- Report any damage to the surgery, this includes any moisture, swelling, chafing, discharge, or smell from the dressing.

 - Dressings should only be on for a maximum of 3 – 4 days, unless otherwise advised by the vet, so please remember to schedule a dressing/bandage change.

 If you are unable to give the prescribed medication, please contact the surgery for advice.

 If your pet seems extremely distressed with the dressing, please call the surgery.